pingcap/blog/building-a-large-scale-distributed-storage-system-based-on-raft.md

 ## Conclusion

 It's a highly complex project to build a robust distributed system.
 I've shared some of the key design ideas of building a large-scale distributed storage system based on the Raft consensus algorithm.
 If you're interested in how we implement TiKV, you're welcome to dive deep by reading our [TiKV source code](https://github.com/tikv/tikv) and [TiKV documentation](https://tikv.org/docs/).

+*This article is first published on the [CNCF website](https://www.cncf.io/blog/2019/11/04/building-a-large-scale-distributed-storage-system-based-on-raft/).*